Posts are becoming more information dense.

 Most businesses that start to create content do it in-house.

-They test it out and give this whole content deal the old college try.
+They test it out and give this whole digital content deal the old college try.

 I mean, content is king, right?
-Better get to writing!
+Better create an editorial calendar and get to writing!

 They read HubSpot’s benchmarks and see that 16 blog posts a month are a good start.

 While that’s higher than most can produce from the ground up or at the startup stages of content creation, they still start to generate content, a definite step in the right direction.

 But generic, simple content that most create isn’t going to do anything for lead generation.

 Not when millions of posts get published daily.
 (This doesn’t even count the YouTube content and other types of visual content taking a slice of the pie).